MGCodesandStats/shiny-web-apps/README.md

 # Shiny Web Applications

-These are examples of Shiny Web Apps used to:
+Here are examples of Shiny Web Apps used to:

 ## 1. Generate a cumulative binomial probability curve